 International interest in our products began with Japan.
 Our products are now sold in many countries.

 Dr. Alstat presented with Presidential Citation from The American Association of Naturopathic Physicians "for outstanding leadership in providing substantial and ongoing contributions to the naturopathic medical profession, the AANP, and the naturopathic medical colleges."

-Another expansion lead Eclectic to a large building in downtown Sandy, Oregon.
-Custom refit to hold 2 Lloyd stills, a full lab, and production facilities encompassing 22,000 feet.
+Another expansion led Eclectic to a large building in downtown Sandy, Oregon.
+It was custom refit to hold 2 Lloyd stills, a full lab, and production facilities encompassing 22,000 feet.

 Dr. Alstat presented with the fifth NCNM President's Medallion ever awarded for contribution to the school and profession.

 Eclectic releases powders — pure freeze-dried herbs, vegetables and fruits with absolutely nothing added — the cleanest way to take your supplements.

 Eclectic purchases its final home, the historic McKinnon airpark in Sandy, Oregon.
 Production and manufacturing occurs in the updated aircraft hangar.
 Surrounded by the Bull Run Wildlife Preserve, this beautiful location also serves as a haven for many native wildlife species.

 Revitalization Retreats.
 Eclectic starts hosting nature retreats for naturopathic doctors and students on its certified organic farm.